hcapuano/Puzzler/README.md

 HTML/CSS/JS Puzzler project

 This is actually my first web projet from my first year of study at Supinfo.
 I had 1 week to do a puzzler game with HTML/CSS and Javascript.
-I remember, this is absolutly not responsive, no bootstrap like, no framework, only Html/Css/Javascript, it's kind of old fashioned... :smirk:
+I remember, this is absolutly not responsive, no bootstrap like, no framework... it's kind of old fashioned... :smirk:

 Here is the game page, sorry for that :sweat_smile: